kyma-project/api-gateway/README.md

 ## Custom Resource

-The `api.gateway.kyma-project.io` CustomResourceDefinition (CRD) is a detailed description of the kind of data and the format the API Controller listens for.
+The `gate.gateway.kyma-project.io` CustomResourceDefinition (CRD) is a detailed description of the kind of data and the format the API Gateway Controller listens for.
 To get the up-to-date CRD and show the output in the `yaml` format, run this command:
 ```
-kubectl get crd apis.gateway.kyma-project.io -o yaml
+kubectl get crd gate.gateway.kyma-project.io -o yaml
 ```

 ### Sample custom resource